Walk Two Moons: Plot

 The novel is narrated by a 13-year-old girl named Salamanca Hiddle.
 She and her grandparents are from Bybanks, Kentucky, a fictional town based on Quincy, Kentucky, but they are currently renting a house in Euclid, Ohio.

-Sal's mother has recently left Sal's father, and Sal's grandparents are taking her on a cross-country road trip to Lewiston, Idaho to see her mother.
+To see her cousin and find herself, Sal's mother, Chanhassen "Sugar" Pickford-Hiddle has recently left Sal's father, and Sal's grandparents are taking her on a cross-country road trip to Lewiston, Idaho to see her.
 Sal loves nature and was very close to her mother before she left.

 On the trip, Sal entertains her grandparents by telling a story about her friend in Euclid, Ohio, Phoebe Winterbottom, whose mother suddenly disappeared and left their family too, and about Ben Finney, with whom Sal begins a romantic relationship.
 Throughout the book, as Sal's story unfolds and their car travels west, she reveals more details about Phoebe, and why her story reminds Salamanca of her own.

 The more she tells her grandparents of Phoebe's story, the more she feels like her story is less connected to Phoebe's story.
 When Sal reaches the Missouri River, her grandmother, or referred to as Gram, is bitten by a Cottonmouth snake.

 Sal reaches Coeur d'Alene while Gram suffers a stroke and has to stay in a hospital.
 Gramps wants to stay with Gram, but having already taught Sal to drive on their farm, he gives her the car keys so she can reach her mother in Lewiston.

-After a tense four-hour drive along a winding road, Sal reaches Lewiston and visits her mother’s grave, finally coming to terms with her mother’s death in a bus crash over a year ago.
+After a tense four-hour drive along a winding road, Sal reaches Lewiston and visits her mother's grave, finally coming to terms with her mother's death in a bus crash over a year ago.

 When she gets back, it is revealed that Gram has died.
 At the end of the novel, Sal and her family move back to Bybanks and Sal mentions that their friends from Euclid are planning a visit.